Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 8. Castles of Bavaria

 Germany, and the region of Bavaria in particular, is littered with charming historic castles, but none is as famous as the Schloss Neuschwanstein Castle located in Hohenschwangau Village at the foot of the Bavarian Alps.
-Built in its current form in the 19th century (the original structure dated to the 12th century), the castle was the childhood home of King Ludwig II of Bavaria and is considered one of the most beautiful and recognizable castles in Germany, if not the world.
+Built in its current form in the 19th century (the original structure dated to the 12th century), the castle was the "fairytale" dream home of King Ludwig II of Bavaria and is considered one of the most beautiful and recognizable castles in Germany, if not the world.
 It is also widely believed that the castle served as a primary inspiration for Disney's Magic Kingdom as well as the setting for many Disney fairytales.

 Teach English in Germany TEFL Review